 Reception Curriculum Newsletters

 Reception will participate in PE on Mondays and Fridays.
 Please ensure your child comes to school wearing their PE kit.

 Encourage your child to become independent by encouraging them to dress independently and support where necessary.

 Each term our pupils are given an opportunity to take part in various activities during lunchtime or afterschool.
 The clubs offered vary from time to time and term.
 Some of the clubs are run by members of staff and are free.
 Others are provided by outside agencies who charge a fee.

-This term Reception pupils can take part in Dance Fitness and/or Taekwondo which are run by external companies.
+This term Reception pupils can take part in Dodgeball, Gymnastics, Football, Taekwondo and Dance which are run by external companies.
+They can also take part in Yoga which is run by one of our members of staff.
 Please phone the school office or send an email to email@example.com to enquire.

 Homework will be uploaded onto Google Classroom every Monday for parents and pupils to access.
 Homework can be uploaded by parents onto Google Classroom.
 Should you have any issues accessing Google Classroom, please inform your child's class teacher.
 Reading is an essential part of your child's homework and you should read with your child at least three times a week.
 Please remember to sign your child's reading record book every time they read.

 If you have a concern or query send an email to Robins@belswains.herts.sch.uk

 To report your child's absence phone the school office and leave a message or send an email to firstname.lastname@example.org